Gloucester Rugby Gloucestershire Latest Sports News RUGBY

 “I think they should both be very proud of their performance.”

-One final player that got extra credit from the defence coach was young Welsh blindside flanker Caio James.
+One final player that got extra credit from Waldouck was young Welsh blindside flanker James.

-The 19-year-old has proved that it is “About the size of the dog” according to his coach Waldouck with the flanker standing at five foot, nine inches tall.
+The 19-year-old has proved that it is “about the size of the dog” with the flanker standing at five foot, nine inches tall.

 With rugby players seemingly growing in size each season Waldouck said: “He’s not a huge man in the giant world of back row forwards but he packs a punch like a six-foot five man.